Ajax10000/JICT/README.md

 *   Usage of the RGB function will be changed to usage of the java.awt.Color class.

 -   The message handlers will have to be converted to event handlers.

+Other methods

+-   Usage of the C function atof (ascii to float) was changed to either Float.parseFloat (to convert the string to a float) or Float.valueOf (to convert the string to a Float).

+## MDI

+Even though Java Swing has some support for the Multiple Document Interface (MDI) via the JDesktopPane and JInternalFrame classes, I decided not to make JICT use the MDI interface.
+The MDI paradigm is no longer popular and I believe that with today's larger monitors users would find MDI frustrating to use.

+## BMP Files

+ICT can manipulate BMP files.
+However Java has support for several image files, which I want to support.
+So MemImage will have to be rewritten completely to support BMP and other image formats.

 I started the conversion on Dec.
 21, 2022, so I'm still the early stages of converting.